Frequently Asked Questions

 We recommend choosing your size based on your largest measurement (bust or hips).
 The items do stretch, so if you're close to the measurements you will likely fit.

-If you would like an item made for your measurements, please Contact Us to discuss custom sizing.
+If you would like to schedule a private fitting or have an item custom made for your measurements, please Contact Us.

 4. What bra cup size does your clothing fit?

-Bra cup sizes vary a lot by manufacturer and by region.
+Bra sizes vary a lot by manufacturer and by region.

 If you're used to squeezing into department store bras, then you're probably wearing a DD or a DDD (and the band size may be too big for you).

-If you're wearing a well-made bra designed to fit a larger cup size you may wear a E, F, G or H in European sizes or a H, I, J or K in North American sizes.
+If you're wearing a well-made bra designed to fit larger cup sizes you may wear a E, F, G or H in European sizes or a H, I, J or K in North American sizes.

 5. Where are your products made?

-The designs are by Hourglass Heaven and our company is based in Canada.
-Our clothing is manufactured locally in Metro Vancouver.
-We source our raw materials from Canadian suppliers wherever possible and the USA as the next choice.
+Hourglass Heaven clothing is designed by Lalena, the founder of the company.
+Our company is based in Canada and our clothing is manufactured locally in Metro Vancouver.
+We source our raw materials from Canadian suppliers wherever possible and the US as the next choice.

 6. Why did you start this company?

-"I founded this company because I want women to have clothes that fit well and looks great!
+"I founded Hourglass Heaven because I want women to have clothes that fit well & look great!

 I want women to feel like there are options for clothing.
-I know some women go so far as to choose breast reduction surgery because they can't fit into most of the clothing made for women.
-I've had breast reduction suggested to me a number of times by people trying to be "helpful", most recently when I was searching for a suit in Toronto.
+I know some women go so far as to choose breast reduction surgery, because they can't fit into the fashionable clothing available in stores!
+I've had breast reduction suggested to me a number of times by people trying to be "helpful" when I talked about having a hard time finding clothes that fit.

 I don't want women to feel pressured and feel like they *have* to surgically alter their bodies to fit clothing.
-It's better to make clothes that are designed to fit women's bodies!"
+I think it's better to make clothes designed to fit women's curves!

 Lalena Ann Whitcombe